 Kids will love the brightly colorful and happy artwork that helps remind them that Dia de los Muertos is a joyous holiday honoring loved ones.

 And there’s extra information about these celebrations at the end of the book.

 We love stories where we feel like we really get to know the characters.
 In this one, you’ll feel like you know Daniela.

 Daniela is a girl who is preparing for her first Day of the Dead without her grandpa.
 She makes an altar for him with all his favorite things and has actually been really looking forward to this day.

-What’s extra cool about this book is that it also has a lot of extra resources in the back, a glossary of words, and there’s instructions for making a macaroni skeleton craft.
+What’s extra cool about this book is that it also has many extra resources in the back, a glossary of words, and instructions for making a macaroni skeleton craft.
 And they have a lot of extra information on the sides of the pages.

 This book is also part of a series about holidays and celebrations, so you might want to get a few others if you like this one.